-What is the THBPA?
+What is the Texas Horsemen's Association, Inc.?

 The Texas Horsemen's Partnership provides employees at each licensed Class I and Class II horse racetrack to assist members.
 For more information or answers to specific questions please refer to the "Contact Us" section of this website.